01mf02/computers-spaceflight/src/Source9.md

 50. Mansfield interview, June 1, 1983.
 51. Kenneth R. Castleman, Digital Image Processing, Prentice-Hall, Englewood Cliffs, NJ, 1979, p.
 389. Castleman's book contains an excellent short history of the development of image processing at the Jet Propulsion Laboratory in his Appendix I, pp. 383--400, including an effective selected bibliography.
 52. Interview with Robert Nathan, Jet Propulsion Laboratory, May 30, 1984.
-53. J. A. Dunne et al., "Digital Processing of the Mariner 6 and 7 Pictures," J. Geophys.
-Res., 395(1976).
+53. J. A. Dunne et al., "Digital Processing of the Mariner 6 and 7 Pictures," *J. Geophys.
+Res.*, 395 (1976).
 54. Interview with Albert Zobrist, Jet Propulsion Laboratory, May 23, 1984.
 55. W.B.
 Green and D.A.
-O'Handley, "Recent Developments in Digital Image Processing at the Image Processing Laboratory at the Jet Propulsion Laboratory, Proc.
-IEEE,60(7)822 (July 1972).
+O'Handley, "Recent Developments in Digital Image Processing at the Image Processing Laboratory at the Jet Propulsion Laboratory, *Proc.
+IEEE*, 60 (7) 822 (July 1972).
 56. R.F.
 Stott, "Mariner Mars 1971: Real-Time Video Data Processing," April 4, 1972, from the files of R.F.
 Scott, p.
 3A.
 57. Stott, "Mariner Mars 1971: Real-Time Video Data Processing," April 4, 1972, p.
 6.
 58. Green and O'Handley, "Recent Developments in Digital image Processing," July 1972, pp. 821--823.